 Compliance of Debt Covenants

-This section explains the judgments and estimates made in determining the fair value of the financial instruments that are measured at amortised cost and for which fair value are disclosed in the financial statements.
+This section explains the judgments and estimates made in determining the fair value of the financial instruments that are measured at amortised cost and for which fair value are disclosed in the Standalone financial statements.

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes instruments like listed equity instruments, traded bonds and mutual funds that have quoted price.